Descanonge/tomate/docs/source/tutorial.rst

                     'suffix': r'\.nc'}
     cstr.set_fg_regex(pregex, **replacements)

 Don't forget the r to allow for backslashes, and to appropriately escape special characters in the regex.

-To load data, the filegroup needs for each of its dimensions: the dimensions values, their indices inside the file, and for variables, the dimensions along which they vary.
+To load data, the filegroup needs for each of its dimensions: the dimensions values, their indices inside the file, and for variables, the dimensions along which they vary inside the file.
-We can do it by hand, but can also appoint functions that will do the work for us during a 'scanning' process, let's do that !
+We can do it by hand, but can also appoint functions that will do the work for us during a 'scanning' process: let's do that !
 There are a number of pre-existing functions that can be found in :mod:`scan_library<tomate.scan_library>`.
 Here, all coordinates values are found inside the netCDF files::